 It would be nearly impossible to update device firmware over-the-air (FOTA) using LoRaWANTM.

-The LoRa Alliance does state that such an operation is possible on this page, though this is referring to multicast frames available in class B and C devices.
+The LoRa Alliance does state that such an operation is possible, though this is referring to multicast frames available in class B and C devices.

 Those in the user forums disagree: